top of page

 1. Innovate to solve a real-world problem by discussing or implementing ideas outside the academic context.

-How to Implement WeCWI-Enhanced 21CLD Pedagogical Tasks?
+D. How to Implement WeCWI-Enhanced 21CLD Pedagogical Tasks?
 Solutions

 A. Read to Construct Knowledge as the Main Requirement and Apply the Knowledge in a New and Interdisciplinary Setting

-Knowledge construction occurs when students do more than simply copy what they have learned; they move beyond knowledge replication to form new ideas and understandings.
+Knowledge construction occurs when students do more than copy what they have learned; they move beyond knowledge replication to form new ideas and understandings.
 Knowledge construction skills are frequently called "critical thinking", which requires students to interpret, analyse, synthesise, or evaluate information or concepts.
 Suppose a learning task requires students to do a technique.
 In that case, they are already familiar with, or if the activity provides students with a set of steps to follow, this task does not necessitate knowledge construction.
 Students are replicating knowledge when they are required to seek material and then produce a paper that just reports what they discovered; they are not creating knowledge because they have not been asked to interpret, analyse, synthesise, or evaluate anything.
 If a task requires students to develop their own process, it necessitates knowledge construction.

 The main requirement is the task component, which students spend the most time and effort on and which instructors grade.
 When students utilise the information they have produced to support another knowledge-construction activity in a different environment, they must apply their existing knowledge.
 Students must apply interpretation, analysis, synthesis, or evaluation to decide how to apply what they have learned in this new setting to be deemed an application of knowledge in a new context.
 Interdisciplinary learning tasks contain learning objectives, including content, key ideas, and methodologies from various academic disciplines.
 Subjects taught jointly in your nation do not qualify as multidisciplinary.
 Because information and communication technology (ICT) is frequently used to supplement other topics, this activity is also not considered multidisciplinary.